Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.md

 ### Running a Bare-Metal Hello World Application on DDR Memory

-In this example, you will learn how to manage the board settings, make cable connections, connect to the board through your PC, and run a hello world software application from Arm Cortex-A72 and Arm Cortex-R5F on DDR memory in the Xilinx Vitis software platform.
+In this example, you will learn how to manage the board settings, make cable connections, connect to the board through your PC, and run a Hello World software application from Arm Cortex-A72 and Arm Cortex-R5F on DDR memory in the Xilinx Vitis software platform.

 You will create a new Vitis project, similar to the one in [Running a Bare-Metal Hello World Application](#running-a-bare-metal-hello-world-application), except that it will use the default linker scripts, which will reference the DDR memory.